 Posted: Thursday, May 16,2019 | Time: 12:58 pm | Edited by: The Lottery Lab Staff

 This is the most debatable question: who plays the lottery more, men or women?
 And you will find the answer in this blog.
 Nowe are not discriminating or something, it’s just a fun fact and we hope you will enjoy reading this.
 The studies conclude the lottery habits accordingly and And here is the answer.
-No, we are not discriminating on the gender basis.
+No, we are not discriminating on a gender basis.
 It’s just about the studies carried out on the genders to conclude about gambling habits accordingly.
 And the study concludes that-

 “Men play the lottery more than women”

-The Journal of Gambling Studies published a survey in 2010 reviewing the gambling habits and lottery game play.
-According to the survey, as expected, poor people are more likely to invest in lotteries rather than the people who don’t need to worry about their finances.
+The Journal of Gambling Studies published a survey in 2010 reviewing the gambling habits and lottery gameplay.
+According to the survey, as expected, poor people are more likely to invest in lotteries rather than people who don’t need to worry about their finances.
 A second survey from the same journal found that lottery play was higher among minority groups and people in the lowest socioeconomic status levels, after two years of the previous study.

 As per a study conducted in 2012, entitled: Gambling on the Lottery- Sociodemographic Correlates Across the Lifespan, “males gambled on the lottery more than females (18.3 days in the past year for males, versus 11.7 days for females).
 They compared the datasets and of surveys conducted in the time span of last years in the early 2000s, and specified that “gender was highly significant in predicting the amount of gambling on the lottery; males had a 64% increase over females in the number of days they gambled on the lottery.”